TDengine Powers Vibration Data Analysis and Fault Prediction at Hydroelectric Plant

 User Experience

-The operator was pleased with the column-oriented design of TDengine compared with the row-oriented relational databases also in use in the project.
+High performance: Compared with the row-oriented relational databases also in use in the project, the column-oriented design of TDengine was considered much more suitable for the data being processed.
 All data could be consolidated into a single table, and empty columns within rows have no performance impact.
 Different data types can also be organized within the same schema, though they may exist across multiple tables in practice, and then aggregated into a large table to enhance query efficiency.

 Future Plans